The Legend of Zelda: Ganon

-Ganon, also known as Ganondorf in his Gerudo form, is the final boss in a slight majority (12 out of 21, including Demise) of The Legend of Zelda games.
+Ganon, also known as Ganondorf in his Gerudo form, is the main antagonist of the series and serves as the final boss for many of the games.
 In the series, Ganondorf is the leader of a race of desert brigands called the Gerudo, which consists entirely of women save for one man born every one hundred years.
 He is significantly taller than other human NPCs, but his looks vary between games, often taking the form of a monstrous anthropomorphic boar.
 His specific motives vary from game to game, but most often, he seeks the complete Triforce, a powerful magical relic, part of it often in the possession of Link and Zelda.
 He often possesses a portion of the Triforce called the Triforce of Power, which gives him great strength, but it is often not enough to accomplish his ends, leading him to hunt the remaining Triforce pieces.
 Unlike Link, Zelda, and most other recurring characters, he is actually the same person in every game, with the exception of Four Swords Adventures, where he is a reincarnation of the original.
 In each game the battles with him are different and he fights using different styles.
 The game Skyward Sword indicates that Ganon is a reincarnation of a Demon King known as Demise.